alirezabrtn/real-gifs/README.md

 # real-gifs
 REAL GIFs on Telegram, A comprehensive bot for managing your GIFs.

-## Note
-This project is still under development and is not ready to be used publicly.

 ## Run
 - Install Docker and MongoDB on your host
 - Run the docker image